jbaudanza/rxremote/README.md

 This is a UUID that is generated once per instance of the client VM.
 It will stay the same for each connection that is established.
 This is useful for generating "presence" lists of connected clients.

+## Related

+If you're building an RxJs based application in node, you might find these other modules handy:

+  - [rxnotifier](https://github.com/jbaudanza/rxnotifier) - Notification channels backed by redis and/or PostgreSQL
+  - [rxeventstore](https://github.com/jbaudanza/rxeventstore) - Persist and query your data using the Event Sourcing pattern